Dr Loumidis has helped

 matter with you.
 Individually tailored therapies combining elements

-psychological treatments (or therapies).
-Every person is treated as an
+clinically tested psychological treatments (or therapies).

-individual and your idiosyncratic problem formulation will form the
+Every person is treated as an individual and your idiosyncratic problem

-basis of your individual treatment plan.
-Dr Loumidis will periodically
+formulation will form the basis of your individual treatment plan.
+The

-evaluate how well you are progressing, by using a range of outcome
+are progressing, often using a range of outcome measures and

-discuss your progress with you.
+psychometric tests and will discuss your progress with you.
+With

 Cognitive Behaviour Therapy (CBT)